jhaddow/dread-steed/README.md

 ## Error Handling

-Optional if you want to handle errors and or log then in your own way
+Optional if you want to handle errors and or log them in your own way

 ```javascript
     var errorCallback = function(err){